-If you have family in the area, or if you're just looking to take an amazing weekend trip—upstate New York is chock-full of amazing attractions super-fun things to do for kids and parents alike.
+If you’re hoping to get away for an afternoon or even the whole weekend, upstate New York is chock-full of amazing attractions and things to do for kids and parents alike.
 Don’t believe us?
 Take a peek at this list!

 Lake Placid, NY

 This park contains 2.6 million acres of public land, which is plenty of space for your family to explore!
-Park activities include hiking trails (with varying levels of difficulty), kayaking, scenic drives, fishing, and bicycling.
+Park activities include hiking (trails have varying levels of difficulty), kayaking, scenic drives, fishing and biking.

 Alexandria Bay, NY

 George C. Boldt began building this beautiful castle in 1900 for his wife, but when she passed unexpectedly, the project was abandoned for more than 70 years.
 Now, it’s restored and a popular tourist attraction.
 Explore the castle and yacht club, easily accessible by ferry, private boat or tour boat.